Robinhood Crypto List

 Cryptocurrencies at Robinhood

-If you’re still focusing on stocks, options, and forex, it might be time to move into the 21st century.
-More brokers are enabling crypto, and Robinhood is one of them.
-Here are the details:
+If you’re still focused only on stocks, options, and forex, it may be time to look at digital assets.
+More brokers now support crypto trading, and Robinhood is one of them.
+Here’s what to know:

 Robinhood’s Crypto Service

-Robinhood has continued its zero-commission model by charging no fees on crypto trades.
+Robinhood continues its zero-commission approach by charging no fees on crypto trades.

 Trading Cryptocurrencies on the PC Platform

-You’ll find Robinhood’s available digital coins in its crypto collection.
-On that page, a basic screener appears on the right side.
-Since the list only has 15, it’s probably simpler to just scroll through.
+Robinhood’s list of digital currencies is shown in its crypto collection.
+On that page, you’ll see a short screener on the right side.
+Since the list is relatively small, it’s often easiest to simply scroll through the available coins.

-To open a coin’s profile, click anywhere on its row.
-You’ll get a chart with up to five years of pricing data.
-“Live” is the default view.
+To view details for a specific coin, click anywhere on its row.
+You’ll see a price chart with up to five years of historical data, with Live selected by default.

 Trading Cryptocurrencies on the Mobile App

-You can also trade digital currencies on Robinhood’s mobile app.
-To find a coin, type its name into the search field (tap the magnifying glass at the bottom).
-Once on the coin’s profile, you can add it to your watchlist by tapping the plus (+) symbol in the top-right corner.
+Cryptocurrencies can also be traded through Robinhood’s mobile app.
+To find a coin, enter its name in the search bar (tap the magnifying glass icon at the bottom of the screen).
+On a coin’s profile page, you can add it to your watchlist by tapping the plus (+) icon in the top-right corner.

 Paul Johnson is a Licensed Stockbroker with 7+ years of experience in the financial services industry.
 Paul enjoys teaching about investing and writing about financial topics.
 He is a husband and father of twin boys.